-Tools of the Trade: Illuminating the Digital Shadows with Shodan
+Tools of the Trade: Exploitation and Beyond with Metasploit

 In this blog I will be covering SQLmap, a premier, open-source, automated tool used for detecting and exploiting SQL Injection vulnerabilities in web applications.
 For visual references I will be attacking DVWA (Damn Vulnerable Web Application).
 DVWA is an intentionally vulnerable web application meant to be used specifically for testing, with multiple PHP and MySQL vulnerabilities varying in levels of difficulty.